 |ACT Math 75th||24|

 |ACT Composite 75th||24|

 What are the ACT requirements for prospective students to get into BAC?

 Admission data indicates that BAC regularly accepts students with ACT's of 18 and above.
 Successful applicants typically send ACT scores in the top 62 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 15 in some instances.
 Prospective students submitting an ACT composite of 21 or higher should be in the upper half of applicants - and students with a 24 and above have very competitive chances.
+The school ranks #19 in North Carolina for highest average ACT composite score.
 47 percent of applicants submit ACT scores to Belmont Abbey College.

 |ACT Score||Competitiveness||Admission Chances|

 |Less than 15||Low||<97%|